blake-fm/vcenter-log4j/README.md

 - Provides a summary at the end - verification is more accurate / granular than the KB steps

 ### What it does..n't
-- 6.5 PSC Client Service
+- PSC Client.. ish - see below

 ### If you don't like quick and dirty..
 Apply workarounds and verify